Strawberry Mansion High School: Academics

 In 1992, Kimberly McLarin of the Philadelphia Inquirer wrote that Strawberry Mansion was "not known for academic excellence".
 She would later write that the school's science club, named Science Force 2000, was "becoming a force at city and regional science fairs."

 In 1992, a 16-year-old student submitted a science fair project that concluded that lead levels in water in residences of teachers living in Mount Airy and North Philadelphia, among other areas, were high, but at levels acceptable under federal law.
 Due to the project, some teachers residing in those areas began having their own water pipes tested.

 Football

 In August 2015, the Strawberry Mansion varsity football team began to practice, after a hiatus of almost 50 years.
-In their first season back, they were undefeated.
+In their first season back, they won one game.

 Controversy

 Strawberry Mansion High School is considered to be one of the most dangerous public high schools in the country.
 The Pennsylvania commission on crime and delinquency consistently labeled it as one of the state's most dangerous schools until its removal from the list in 2013.